davedevelopment/tinder/README.md

 ```

-This means your controllers can be dependent on an arbitrary array of query vars or
+*Why?* This means your controllers can be dependent on an arbitrary array of query vars or
 parameters, rather than a `Symfony\Component\HttpFoundation\Request`.
+Want to
+share controller code between the CLI and Web interfaces?

 Readme Driven Development
 =========================